sara-nl/EAR-harvest-heterogenous-energy-plugin/src/global_manager/README.md

 GlobalManagerPeriodT2=2592000
 #Abosolut value , in Joules
 GlobalManagerEnergyLimit=756000
-GlobalManagerPort=6000
+GlobalManagerPort=60000
 #Two modes are supported 0=pasive 1= means active (automatic)
-GlobalManagerMode=
+GlobalManagerMode=0
-#Anyway, a mail can be sent reporting the warning level (and the action taken in automatic mode)
+#Anyway, a mail can be sent reporting the warning level (and the action taken in automatic mode) .
+When using nomail as email address we can also disable that option
-#GlobalManagerMail=
+GlobalManagerMail=nomail